There was in fact no correlation between exiting phase gates on time and project success…the data suggested the inverse might be true.

 The Problem with Phase-Gate Milestones

-The development of today’s large systems requires substantial investment—an investment that can reach millions, tens of millions, and even hundreds of millions of dollars.
-Together, systems builders and customers have a fiduciary responsibility to ensure that the investment in new solutions will deliver the necessary economic benefit.
-Otherwise, there is no reason to make the investment.
+Developing today’s large systems requires substantial resources—investments that can total millions and even hundreds of millions of dollars.
+Developers and customers have a mutual fiduciary responsibility to ensure that investments in new Solutions will deliver the necessary economic benefits.
+Otherwise, what is the reason to proceed?

-Clearly, stakeholders must collaborate in such a way as to help ensure the prospective economic benefit throughout the development process and not just engage in “wishful thinking” that all will be well at the end.
-To address this challenge, the industry has generally applied a sequential phase-gated (waterfall) development process, whereby progress is measured—and control is exercised—via a series of specific milestones.
+Clearly, stakeholders must collaborate in ways that help ensure the potential to realize the prospective economic benefit throughout the development process, versus engaging in wishful thinking until the end.
+The industry has generally applied a sequential phase-gated (waterfall) development process to address this challenge, measuring and controlling progress through a series of specific milestones.

 These phase-gate milestones are not arbitrary.
-They follow the apparently logical and sequential process of discovery, requirements, design, development, test, and delivery.
-Of course it hasn’t worked out all that well for many, as Figure 1 shows.
+They follow a seemingly logical and sequential process: discovery, requirements, design, development, test, and delivery.
+Of course, it hasn’t always worked out all that well, as Figure 1 shows.

-The root causes of this problem is the failure to recognize four critical errors within the basic assumption that phase gates reveal real progress and thereby mitigate risk:
+The cause of the problem is the failure to recognize the four critical errors about the assumption that phase gates reveal real progress and thus mitigate risk:

-- Centralizing requirements and design decisions in siloed functions that may not be integrally involved in the solution building.
+- Centralizing requirements and design decisions in siloed functions that do not actually build the system.

-- Assuming a “point” solution exists and can be built right the first time.
+- Assuming a point solution exists and can be built correctly the first time.
 This ignores the variability inherent in the process and provides no legitimate outlet for it.
 Variability will find a way to express itself.

-- Taking up-front decisions creates large batches of requirements, code and tests, and long queues.
-This leads to large batch handoffs and delayed feedback.
+- Making up-front decisions creates large batches of requirements, code, and tests, and long queues.
+This leads to large-batch handoffs and delayed feedback.
 (Principle #6)

 Base Milestones on Objective Evidence

-Clearly, the phase gate model does not mitigate risk as intended, and a different approach is needed.
-Principle #4 – Build incrementally with fast, integrated learning cycles provides elements of a solution to this dilemma.
+Clearly, the phase-gated model does not mitigate risk as intended.
+A different approach is needed.
+Principle #4 – Build incrementally with fast, integrated learning cycles provides elements of the solution to this dilemma.

-What is actually measured at these critical integration points is subject to the nature and type of the system being built.
-But the system can be measured and assessed, and evaluated by the relevant stakeholders frequently, and throughout the solution development life cycle.
+What is actually measured at these critical integration points is subject to the nature and the type of system being built.
+But the point is that the system can be measured, assessed, and evaluated by the relevant stakeholders frequently, and throughout the solution development life cycle.
 This provides the financial, technical, and fitness-for-purpose governance needed to ensure that the continuing investment will produce a commensurate return.